 An individual may create an account on the Energy and Equity Portal to contribute to the community, customize their site interaction, or take part in member-only features.
-Any contributions made by a user to the Energy and Equity Portal will be attributed to the user's account profile.
+Contributions made by a user to the Energy and Equity Portal are attributed to the user’s account profile.
 A user’s account profile may be shared with ComPADRE network editors.
-The Energy and Equity Portal and AAPT does not otherwise disclose, give, or transfer personally identifiable information to third parties without your explicit permission unless required by law.
+The Energy and Equity Portal and AAPT does not otherwise disclose, give, or transfer personally identifiable information to third parties without a user’s explicit permission unless required by law.

 If you wish to participate, please remember that information disclosed is available for viewing by other members of this community.
 Please exercise caution when deciding to disclose any sensitive information on the Energy and Equity Portal.
 Never submit content if you do not have the authority to share that information publicly.

-The Energy and Equity Portal also collects and holds personal information regarding co-authors of submitted content who are not registered on the portal.
-This information is entered by the submitting author and consists of the name and institution of each co-author.
-It is vital for the Portal to retain this information to meet academic standards of attribution and citation.
+The Energy and Equity Portal also displays the names and institutions of co-authors who are not registered on the Portal, as entered by the submitting author of contributions.
+It is vital for the Portal to display this information to meet academic standards of attribution and citation.
 This information about non-registered co-authors will only be displayed or used in conjunction with materials on which they have contributed.

 Outside Links and Content

 This site contains links to other sites.
 The Energy and Equity Portal is not responsible for the privacy practices or content of such websites.
 If you have concerns regarding a website we link to, we encourage you to contact us regarding your concerns.